msmiley/volante-mongo/README.md

 npm install volante-mongo
 ```

-Volante modules are automatically loaded if they are found in the `node_modules` directory.
+Volante modules are automatically loaded and instanced if they are installed locally and `hub.attachAll()` is called.

 ## Options